-When cooked in an exciting way, such as au gratin as you can see above, gellur can be quite tasty.
+When cooked in an exciting way, such as au gratin, gellur can be quite tasty.

 On the other hand, a traditional method of cooking gellur is just by boiling them.
 Not as tasty.

-Gellur are often mistaken to be fish tongues, but actually they're a fleshy, triangular muscle behind and under the tongue.
-All good fish mongers used to have them, they are white and slimy, although they're not as common anymore.
-I haven't seen this food since I was a kid - but I remember distinctly disliking them.
-It's time to try them in a restaurant!
+Gellur is often mistaken to be fish tongues, but actually, they're a fleshy, white and slimy, triangular muscle behind and under the tongue.
+All good fishmongers used to have them, although they're a bit harder to come by these days.
+I haven't seen this food since I was a kid but I do remember disliking them.
+Perhaps it's time for me to try them in a restaurant!

 (Photo credit: The cooking frog blog)